alexthedar/movies-react/README.md

 - UI testing through puppeteer or cypress has not been implemented because not in scope plus app is small enough that all aspects can be manually tested
 - unit tests are in the test folders next to each component / file that is being tested.
 - responsive table has been implemented based on specifications of design document but would not recommend because of layout problems on smaller devices.
+- New pages are loaded into store so they do not have to be loaded in again.

 ---